-The proponent has proposed a residential development and ancillary facilities/services on L.R.
-No. 209/1509 that is in the larger Kileleshwa area, Nairobi County.
+The proponent has proposed a mixed development (commercial and residential) and ancillary facilities/services on L.R.
+No. 1870/111/583 (original No. 1870/III/157) that is in the larger Westlands area, Nairobi County.
 The proposed project is collaborated by the ever growing population coupled with growing economy among others, thus the need for increase in standard residential house units.
 Besides, the project brings forth various advantages as discussed elsewhere in this report.
 The proposed project is residential.
 Housing is a basic need but unfortunately its supply has always lagged behind the demand.

-The rationale for the EIA study report is to integrate environmental aspects in the planning and implementation processes of the proposed project to mitigate adverse impacts and enhance the positives.
+The rationale for the ESIA study report is to integrate environmental aspects in the planning and implementation processes of the proposed project to mitigate adverse impacts and enhance the positives.
 Besides, environmental impact assessment (EIA) for such projects is now a legal requirement.
 The ultimate objective an EIA is to provide decision makers, relevant institutions/organizations, proponent and other stakeholders with the foreseeable environmental impacts of a proposed activity and therefore enable planning ahead taking into account all predictable outcomes and adequately providing for them for sustainability.